-- 6.3.
-The LDO will also grant planning permission in principle for associated infrastructure and site preparation works. - 6.4.
+- 6.5.
+Just over 4,000sq m of development has been delivered on site, with a further 1,756 sq m under consideration. - 6.6.
 The development is subject to the limitations and conditions detailed in Schedule 2 of the LDO and the general conditions set out in schedule 2 of the LDO.
 In addition, development must comply with the Conditions Schedule 2 of the LDO.